 2015-16 89% achieved the expected standard

 2016-17 75% achieved the expected standard.
-Actions are being taken to counter this surprising dip in school results.
+Actions were taken to counter this surprising dip in school results.

 We hold an annual Phonics Parents workshop in the Autumn term.
 You can view the presentation below.